17-Alignment chart-part 2 for the unbraced frames.

 Points of contra-flexure.

-Prof.Reddy has pointed out that laterally loaded portal frames can be analyzed using the approximations employed, as shown in the figures.
-For stiff girders, the point of contra flexure or zero moment can be assumed at the mid-height, whereas for flexible girders, it can be assumed to be located near the top.
+Prof. Reddy has pointed out that laterally loaded portal frames can be analyzed using the approximations employed, as shown in the figures.
+For stiff girders, the point of contraflexure or zero moment can be assumed at the mid-height, whereas for flexible girders, it can be considered to be located near the top.

 For the portal frame, Alignment chart-part 2, if we act upon by a horizontal load P, while the height of the frame =h, for the case of two fixed support, the behavior as if for elastic curvature as we can see, at the middle, at the middle of the girder we consider as if we have a hinge at the mid of girder and also as if we have a hinge at the mid-height of the column.
-This will produce a moment diagram in which this shape moment will be reversed at the corner.
+This will produce a moment diagram in which the shape moment will be reversed at the corner.

-In the second case for a flexible girder, the inflection point is near the upper portion of the column and this is a contra flexure point for the girder at the middle, the shape of the bending moment will differ as you can see.
+In the second case for a flexible girder, the inflection point is near the upper portion of the column, and this is a contra-flexure point for the girder at the middle; the shape of the bending moment will differ, as you can see.

-Analysis of portal frame with a sidesway.
+Analysis of a portal frame with a sidesway.

-We will continue in the next post to solve the same portable frame
+We will continue in the next post to solve the same portable frame.

-This is the next post: A review of the portal frame.
+This is the next post: A Review of the Portal Frame.